lorisleiva/laravel-actions/README.md

 ### The before hooks

-If you want to execute some code only when the action is ran as a certain type, you can use the before hooks `asObject`, `asJob`, `asListener` and `asController`.
+If you want to execute some code only when the action is ran as a certain type, you can use the before hooks `asObject`, `asJob`, `asListener`, `asController` and `asCommand`.

 ```php
 public function asController(Request $request)